Unexpected bilingualism: Possible causes

 While unexpected bilingualism is triggered by exposure to screens, the exact cause of UB is unknown, though research has been made into possible explanations.

 Children with UB exhibit a specific cognitive profile with advanced perceptual abilities and increased attention to detail that may facilitate implicit language acquisition without natural exposure.
 The Weak Central Coherence (WCC) theory proclaims that autistic individuals often are more detail-oriented but in turn have poorer processing of the global context.
 This theory aligns with the attention to detail found in many UB children, manifesting, for example, in a focus on fine-grained acoustic differences instead of the linguistic meaning or social functioning.
 UB children have been found to have enhanced pitch discrimination, as well as heightened sensitivity to the linguistic concept of nonadjacent dependencies; though it is unclear whether sensitivity to nonadjacent dependencies is the cause of UB, or simply a result thereof.

 The special ways autistic people process and acquire languages might impede the learning of ambient languages, as the heightened perception of nonmeaningful auditory contrasts may disrupt the acquisition of the languages' phonologies, possibly resulting in a language delay.
 Because of their attention to fine details, children with UB might then find it difficult to generalize speech input and their ambient language acquisition might therefore be negatively impacted.
 Repetitive exposure to prerecorded input may help make this complexity manageable and thus facilitate the development of stable phonological categories and language acquisition.
 The ability to freely replay the media can reduce the variability in the input, something which many autistic children have been attested of doing with preferred media (eg. cartoons or videos) and media segments.

 Echolalic imitation in the early speech development of autistic children might also play a role in the phenomenon of unexpected bilingualism, as autistic children often produce echolalic productions, finely matching the echoed source both prosaically and phonetically.
 And since range of interactional experiences tend to be more reduced and the sources of linguistic input likely less varied in children with ASD, compared to typically developing children, autistic children are more likely to iterate on the linguistic non-interactive input.

 Personal reasons

-The existence of a special interest either in the language or culture of the newly acquired language, or media about a special interested in the chosen language, could enhance the children's motivation in learning the new language.
+The existence of a special interest either in the language or culture of the newly acquired language, or media about a special interest in the chosen language, could enhance the children's motivation in learning the new language.
 In one study children with UB attribute their acquisition of English to internet use, as they would use the internet to explore and engage with their special interest, and television and YouTube videos have also been found to be some of the most common interests in autistic children.

 The lack of the socio-communicative aspect of language learning in UB might also facilitate the learning of autistic children, as it eliminates the social pressure of face-to-face interaction that many autistic people find difficult or demanding.

 Furthermore, some parents report an emotional event triggering their child's language shift to another language.